Vivek-04022001/documentation/docs/classic-ui/csrf.md

 This means that the view can execute and make changes to the database, but the changes won't be persisted unless a valid CSRF token is present in the request.

 When a logged-in user requests a page, Plone automatically includes the CSRF token in all forms by applying a transform (using `plone.transformchain`) that adds a hidden input with its value set to the token.
-This includes, but is not limited to the following:
+This includes, but isn't limited to the following:

 - add and edit forms
 - control panels